No Comments

 Belize has the second biggest barrier reef in the world, and with the plethora of tropical creatures, comes some sea grass that helps to sustain them.
 You will read occasional complaints that people couldn’t get in the water because of the sea grass.
 I will give this estimate – about 70% of the time, the water is amazing.
 Crystal clear, lovely, everything you would want.
 When certain currents change, sea grass can wash in.
 We do rake our beach daily so we keep the shore as clear as possible.
 About 2-3 days a week, sometimes it can go longer, sea grass will wash in by the end of the day.
 It is not a deal breaker, usually this means a couple feet of sea grass to step over.
 Occasionally, the current will bring in trash that is inevitable on all shores.
 This is very upsetting to see, and we make all efforts to clean up and dispose of trash.

-Read THIS post about Belize as compared to other countries – Belize makes an effort to maintain a natural environment, and there are limits to a developing country’s ability to use resources that are available at first world places.
+Belize makes an effort to maintain a natural environment, and there are limits to a developing country’s ability to use resources that are available at first world places.
 The amazing, natural, unspoiled, authentic vacation you get here far outweighs some sea grass for most travelers, the amount of repeat guests, and people who move here, is a testament to how special this place is!
-You can read HERE why this is….

 Can I buy basic needs at the local stores?
 What are prices like?